12 Top-Rated Tourist Attractions in Fujairah

 For many tourists and visitors, Fujairah is a laid-back relief after the bustle of Dubai.
-For Emirati locals, it's a favourite weekend escape.
+For Emirati locals, it's a favorite weekend escape, with its beaches taking center stage on the things to do list.
 The beautiful coastline is ideal for scuba diving and sunbathing, while the city is a great base for explorations into the Hajar Mountains.

 See also: Where to Stay in Fujairah

 North of Fujairah city, the mud-brick Al-Bidyah Mosque is the oldest in the United Arab Emirates and was named after the town that once surrounded it.
 The engineering features are a major accomplishment for the period of construction.
 The mosque consists of a prayer hall decorated with arches and featuring ventilation openings and a mihrab (prayer niche pointing to Mecca).
 A central pillar divides the internal space into four squares of similar dimensions, covered by domed ceilings.

 The site surrounding the mosque has been excavated to reveal that it has been inhabited for 4,000 years.
 A large Islamic graveyard just to the north contains a massive tomb dating back to the Iron Age, which when unearthed revealed fragments of pottery, metal arrowheads, and other artifacts dating back to at least 1000 BC.